About Nikolaos Venizelos

 Internationally he conducts research in collaboration with a research team in New York (United States), for reprogramming of fibroblasts from autism, to so-called Pluripotent Stem Cells, and on to nerve cells.
 Collaborative research is carried out even with a research group at the National Hellenic Research Foundation in Athens, in order to identify possible common (+/-) regulatory genes involved in amino acid transport at the neuropsychiatric disorders, through systems biology.

-Currently, and on behalf, Prof. Venizelos coordinating a graduate course of Multidisciplinary Seminars 2.5 credits, supervised PBL-groups of medical students in the 1st year of medical programme, have selected lectures in the Master's Programme and in Medical Toxicology.
+Currently, and on behalf, Prof. Venizelos coordinating a postgraduate course of Multidisciplinary Seminars 2.5 credits, is Course director of semester 8, of Medical Programme and supervised PBL-groups of medical students in the 3rd year of studies.
+Furthermore, gives some selected lectures in the master’s programme

 - Cell culture and Biobank facilities of primary fibroblast cultures from human skin biopsies.